Study Abroad At Australian National University

 The final grade for your internship is based on a combination of at least one presentation, one or more essays and a research report.

 Applying for the Internship

-If interested in applying for the internship, please contact ANU Program Advisor David Watkins to receive additional application materials.
+If interested in applying for the internship, please contact the ANU program advisor to receive additional application materials.

 In addition to the internship application forms, all students interested in applying to the internship program must also submit three letters of recommendation.
 These letters of recommendation are in addition to the one letter of recommendation required for the general ANU application.